jmonlong/manu-vggafannot/manuscript.md

 AMN, GH, JM, TTY, and EG contributed code to the vg toolkit (*annotate*, *pack*, *call* subcommands) with support from BP.
 AMN integrated new code to HTSlib.
-AMN and DC implemented new features in the Sequence Tube Map.
+AMN and DC implemented new features in the Sequence Tube Map with support from GN.
 SD selected and analyzed the ATAC-seq datasets from ENCODE.
 JM conceived the study, analyzed data, and drafted the manuscript.
 All authors contributed in reviewing the text and content of the manuscript.